top of page

 However, let's get this out of the way and tell you where to search for your surname in the card catalog.

 In the top right column of the Ancestry Catalog page, you'll see a box marked "Keyword."
-For simplicity's sake, type in your surname into that box.
+For simplicity's sake, type your surname into that box.

 The Better Way to Use the Card Catalog